n-fallahinia/Fingernail_Calibration/README.md

     ./runscript_gui

 You will be asked a few questions regarding the path file and then the GUI will show up!
+Once the Registration finished, first run the following command in the ./am_tools/linux_bin to check for the installed libraries:

+     sudo qt_installer.sh

+Finally, you need to go back to the /bin and execute the am_tool software as follows:

+    ./runscript_amm

 (Files, Folders and Formats)